-With the help of the CamRanger get your macro shots in micro time!
+With the help of CamRanger, use automatic focus stacking to get your macro shots in micro time.